networknt/light-rest-4j/docs/content/tutorial/ms-chain.md

 #### API D

-As we have update the the server.yml to enable both http and https so the server config for API D is ready.
+As we have the server.yml to enable both http and https so the server config for API D is ready.
 However, we only tried to access the API D https port through curl with security disabled.
 Java client access to API through https is not an easy task so we are going to complete the test cases to test API D TLS connection with client module first.

+This step also shows how to build end-to-end test case to test your API endpoints.

 locate DataGetHandlerTest from src/test/com/networknt/apid/handler folder and change the content to.